sebasmonia/sharper/README.md

 ## Beta status

 This package is in beta status, and active development.
-I consider it stable, but breaking changes _could_ happen based on feedback and more extensive daily usage.
+However I consider it stable and will avoid breaking changes as much as possible.